 - Make sure the wireless function of your device is enabled if you're using a laptop with built-in wireless adapter.
-You can refer to the relevant document or contact the laptop manufacturer. - Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled. - On Windows 7 - 1) If you see the message No connections are available, it is usually because the wireless function is disabled or blocked somehow.
+You can refer to the relevant document or contact the laptop manufacturer. - Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled.
+You can refer to the relevant document or contact the wireless adapter manufacturer.